 A lot of people mistakenly believe that maximizing the force feedback settings means the force feedback is more "realistic."
-This is not true on any wheel, but especially weaker, lower-end wheels.
-The purpose of the force feedback is to give you information about the track surface and how much grip the tires have.
-Much of this information would be felt through g-forces and the shaking of the car itself in real life.
-In a simulated game, however, all we have is the wheel itself, so we have to make concessions to realism to get more information to the player.
-Lowering the strength of the big forces allows the wheel to still give important information about the track when you are in a high speed corner, for instance.
+The true purpose of the force feedback is to give you information about the track surface and how much grip the tires have.
+In real life, this would be felt through g-forces and the shaking of the car.

 In this guide, we will first look at the settings you need to set in G HUB, if playing on a PC.
 Then we will look at the in-game settings to improve the force feedback.

 The default steering angle in this game uses the full rotation of your wheel which is way too much for an F1 car.
 They typically have a maximum 360° rotation, meaning you can turn the wheel 180° to the left and 180° to the right.
 While technically possible to set this in-game, it's much easier to simply set this in G HUB.

 Create a new profile for F1 2021 with the following settings: